AbhiAgarwal/gallatin/Classes/Democracy and Difference/Notes/Week2.md

 ### Discourse on Inequality, Jean-Jacques Rousseau.

+#### Class Notes

+- How does subjectivity come out?
+- What is nature or the natural?
+	- No self-awareness
+	- No concept of gender because we aren't aware of that
+	- No sense of individualism
+	- Pity
+		- Instinctual
+			- Out of fear
+			- "Paradoxical Selfish"
+			- You are not aware of yourself
+			- Love of self, "Amour de soi"
+			- Self-love, "Amour propre"
+	- Free will differenciates us from animals
+		- p88
+	- Faculty of self-improvement
+		-
+- What is perfectability?
+What is the present?
+- What is the "golden mean"?
+- What is the first society?

+#### Personal Notes

 - Pages 9-138
 - Jean-Jacques Rousseau
 	- Genevan philosopher, writer, and composer of the 18th century.